adrian83/adrian83.github.io/page_data/content/post/serverless_api_on_aws.md

 ### Functions

-Writing lambda code can be done in almost any programming language thanks to possibility of defining [Custom AWS Lambda Runtimes](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html), but if you want to interact with other AWS services it's much easer writing code in one of languages that have official AWS SDK.
+Writing lambda code can be done in almost any programming language thanks to possibility of defining [Custom AWS Lambda Runtimes](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html), but if you want to interact with other AWS services, it's much easer writing code in one of languages, that have official AWS SDK.

 If the code executed by Lambda will be rather short, you can decide to inline it inside your CloudFormation script.